The Science of Consciousness:

 p.
 258. Figure 10.8 legend says "Death corresponds to being permanently at the origin".
 That isn't right - death corresponds to maximum unconsciousness and zero arousal, so is in the furthest bottom left of the graph, more extreme than coma.
 I should add the graph is schematic and there are no units for degree of consciousness or arousal.
 Perhaps the graph would be clearer as a standard graph rather than overlapping x and y scales with four quadrants.

-Fear of death.
 I admit to being morbidly obsessed with what happens when we die.
 But death is, we assume, eventually the final loss of consciousness, so the study of death and dying is informative for understanding consciousness.
 Notice I say “eventually”; that’s because we have to define death, and different people have different definitions.
 If you define death as the permanent cessation of all respiratory and cardiac function the brain continues to function for a while after that.
 And if you talk about brain death, what about different parts of the brain dying at different rates?
 What if the brainstem is still functioning while higher functions have ceased?
 I cover all these topics in the book.I don't know why more people aren't scared of dying.
 I'm terrified of my death (and of loved ones, including Beau), to the extent that yes, it interferes with my quality of life.
 I have thanatophobia. asserts that this phobia generally peaks in one's twenties and then declines, but sadly I am older than that, and the older I get the more intense my fear becomes.
 I think the fear of a loved one dying and fear of my own death are related but distinct.
 Most people are scared of a loved one dying, but I think I worry about it more than most.
 It is however the fear of my own death that obsesses me most.
 How can there be a world without me?
 Being told that there was a world before me that got along perfectly well doesn't help.
 And what is it like never to wake up?
 Why don't you people worry that you might not wake up tomorrow?
 How can you all be so - unconcerned?
 I know in principle it's like falling into a dreamless sleep for ever, and therefore not like anything, but that doesn't help me either.
 And talking of Beau, I'm pretty sure he's not afraid of dying.
 Never say ever, but I doubt very much that any animal has ever been afraid of dying; perhaps fear of death is what makes humans unique among animals (see ).
 See my blog post for more on .

 In 2019 I had a minor operation on my wrist, and for the first time in living memory was given a general anaesthetic.
 It was propofol, and I tried to count down and resist while going under.
 It was of course hopeless, and after about four seconds succumbed.
 For me it was like going into a deep dreamless sleep.
 I woke up 45 minutes later feeling bright and breezy.
 I had had gas (nitrous oxide) many decades ago at the dentist, but don't remember much about it, other than counting to ten and reaching four before waking up with everything done.
 I don't remember feeling odd waking up then, either.
+My experience is different from that of others: Anil Seth in his excellent "Being you" (review coming soon) says:

 While the neural correlates of consciousness (NCC) are concerned with which brain structures are involved in generating and maintaining consciousness, the biological correlates of consciousness (which we might term BCC) are concerned with a yet lower level, at the synaptic and neurotransmitter levels.
 The term molecular consciousness has come into use for the way in processes beneath the level of brain structures might be involved in consciousness.